ubc-library-rc/dri-needs-assessment/index.md

 <p>Key findings from the survey indicate a need for increased collaboration among units providing DRI training and support, and an enhanced communication strategy to engage researchers with DRI campus training and supports.</p>
 </div>

+## Definitions

+**Training** Single workshops, workshop series, online modules/videos, and formal courses

+**Support** Web resources, consultations, advising, troubleshooting, and recommendations

+**Digital Research Infrastructure** A suite of services that enables the collection, processing, dissemination, and disposition of research data.

 ## Key Findings & Recommendations

 <div class="recommendation">